andrewwestenskow/morning-reviews/week2/javascript-review.md

 - Create a person object and include methods on it.

 - For in loop to change values on an object

+## HTML and vanilla practice

+- Design with the class a simple counter app.
+Work with them on creating the layout and styling.
+- Use javascript to make the counter functional.

 ## Bonus practice